paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-033-post-9-11-educational-assistance.md

 (1) A period of service on active duty of an officer pursuant to an agreement under [section 2107(b) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2107/b&num=0&edition=prelim).

-(2) A period of service on active duty of an officer pursuant to an agreement under section 4348, 6959, or 9348 of title 10 or [section 182 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section182&num=0&edition=prelim).
+(2) A period of service on active duty of an officer pursuant to an agreement under section 7448, 8459, or 9448 of title 10 or section 182 11 See References in Text note below. of title 14.

 (3) A period of service that is terminated because of a defective enlistment and induction based on—